 |NOTE: STAT 216 Intro to Statistics will no longer be accepted as a math substitution effective Fall 2014.
 For transfer students, M 115 Probability and Linear Math will be accepted.|

 Once enrolled in nursing courses, a minimum of a grade of C in all courses is required to continue in the program.
 In the clinical setting, students must achieve a grade of 75% in all rotations of each clinical experience.

-The courses listed below are required in the program of study for the Certificate of Applied Science degree in Practical Nursing.
+The courses listed below are required in the program of study for the Associate of Applied Science degree in Practical Nursing.
 The courses are offered at GFC MSU in the following sequence:

 |NRSG 130||Fundamentals of Nursing *,+||3|

 |NRSG 135||Pharmacology for Practical Nurses *,+||3|